phogroup/pho_group_website/content/authors/vincent/_index.md

 ---
 # Display name
-title: Hieu Nguyen
+title: Vincent Cheng

 # Username (this should match the folder name)
 authors:
-  - hieu
+  - vincent

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate researcher
+role:

 # Organizations/Affiliations
 organizations: